Serving War Refugees in Poland

 - Flexible, adaptable and focused on serving others;

-- Responsible and able to able to work under the authority of the local OM team and government officials (we’re working inside the border post);
+- Responsible and able to able to work under the authority of the local OM team and government officials (refugee centers are often run by the State);

-- Committed to serve women and children.
-Female volunteers preferred.
+- Committed to serve children, youth and women;

 - Willing to work with a cross-cultural team, determined to connect with people regardless of language barriers